lucasdf/lucasdf.github.com/_posts/2020-12-13-book-notes-learned-optimism.md

 - 4/8 in "Permanent good" score, indicating that I am "average" in the optimistic permanence dimension
 - 4/8 in "Pervasiveness bad" score, indicating that I am "average" in the pessimistic pervasiveness dimension
 - 2/8 in "Pervasiveness good" score, indicating that I am "very pessimistic" in the optimistic pervasiveness dimension
-- 7/8 in "Personalization bad" score, indicating that I have "very low self-steam"
+- 7/8 in "Personalization bad" score, indicating that I have "very low self-esteem"
 - 4/8 in "Personalization good" score, indicating that I am "average" in terms of optimistic personalization

 These scores can be used to calculate aggregate scores: